Simsbury Department of Continuing Education

-Summer 2019 Continuing Education Brochure Registration has begun!
+Fall 2019 Continuing Education Brochure Registration has begun!

 The summer edition of the DCE brochure includes SAA offerings, which are opportunities for student arts enrichment in Music, Art, Musical Theatre, Drama and Dance.
 For a look at the latest SAA brochure and printer-friendly registration form, visit SAA's website.

 Simsbury's Department of Continuing Education offers trips to New York City several times per year.
 Join us for a motor coach trip to Manhattan for a day to shop, see a Broadway performance, meet a friend, have a special meal, etc.